Reference information

 Strategy

-The request for a particular operation can be quite lengthy as there are numerous parameters that can (or must) be set.
-For example, consider one of the simpler requests.
-(This is for the "Get Bill and Receipt State- ment Report" operation.)
-The requests looks like the following:
+The request for a particular operation can be quite lengthy because there are numerous parameters that can or must be set.
+For example, consider one of the simpler requests for the "Get Bill and Receipt Statement Report" operation:

 {